 Back to reality

 By the grace of God, I snapped out of it in a couple of weeks.
-The grasp those thoughts once had on me were not as strong as before, and I was able to think and pray my way back to a healthier mindset.
+The grasp those thoughts once had on me was not as strong as before, and I was able to think and pray my way back to a healthier mindset.
 Earlier in my eating disorder journey, this would not have been possible.

 But I grew very angry with our culture.

 I hated that other women were being fed this terrible message and were feeling shameful for gaining weight during pregnancy.

 I can’t even tell you how many times I’ve heard women say, “I’m so nervous about the baby weight”.

 There should be absolutely zero shame or fear in gaining weight while pregnant (on ANY part of your body).
 You are literally growing a human.
 It’s incredible.

 There is enough pressure (metaphorically and literally) on a pregnant woman.
 You should not have to deal with the stupid and irrational expectations our culture puts on our bodies (you can probably sense my anger… I like to think of it as passion).